Jansan History, Family Crest & Coats of Arms

 The surname Jansan was first found in Northampton where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.

-Important Dates for the Jansan family
+Early History of the Jansan family

 This web page shows only a small excerpt of our Jansan research.
 Another 162 words (12 lines of text) covering the years 1510, 1600, 1504, 1096, 1476, 1455, 1487 and 1624 are included under the topic Early Jansan History in all our PDF Extended History products and printed products wherever possible.